Double Glazing Cost and Price Guide Perth

 Many Australians are unaware of the benefits of double glazed windows and think air conditioning is the only answer to keeping their home cool in summer.
 Often in homes with single glazed windows, you can feel the heat radiating off the windows from inside the house when they are getting direct sunlight – this is significantly improved with uPVC double glazed windows.
 Although the initial cost of installing double glazing is more than single glazed windows, there is a major ongoing return on investment through savings on heating and cooling electricity bills.

-How to get the best priced double glazing?
+How to get the best priced double glazing in Perth?

-If you know you want double glazing and want a reasonable price, then the first step is to deal directly with the manufacturer!
-There are plenty of middle-men out there that purchase windows and doors off the manufacturer and on sell it to the public – cut out the middle man and there is no unnecessary additional mark-up on the initial purchase.
+If you know you want double glazing and want a reasonable price, then the first step is to deal directly with a manufacturer.
+There are plenty of middle-men out there that purchase windows and doors off manufacturers and on sell it to the public – cut out the middle man and there is no unnecessary additional mark-up on the initial purchase.
 At Climateframe, we manufacture windows and doors, but we also install for the general public so there is no need for the additional mark-up of a retailer – when searching around for a reputable company to deal with, be sure to ask if they are a manufacturer.
-Feel free to visit our manufacturing facility and showroom at 51 Innovation Circuit, Wangara or view our factory process video on our website to see exactly how we make our windows and doors.
+Feel free to visit our manufacturing facility and showroom at 51 Innovation Circuit, Wangara or view our factory process video to see exactly how we make our windows and doors.

 Another way to get the best price is to ask one of our team members to optimise the window styles from a cost perspective.
 We can even show you comparisons of different styles of windows at the same sizes, so you can compare the price for yourself.